Junghwan-brian/task_singular_vectors/README.md

 # Task Singular Vectors: Reducing Task Interference in Model Merging

-This is the source code to reproduce the experiments for "Task Singular Vectors: Reducing Task Interference in Model Merging" by (anonymized).
+This is the source code to reproduce the experiments for "Task Singular Vectors: Reducing Task Interference in Model Merging" by Antonio Andrea Gargiulo, Donato Crisostomi, Maria Sofia Bucarelli, Simone Scardapane, Fabrizio Silvestri, and Emanuele Rodolà.

 Our paper, study task vectors at the layer level, focusing on task layer matrices and their singular value decomposition.
 We refer to these produced singular vectors as **Task Singular Vectors** (**TSV**).
 Recognizing that layer task matrices are often low-rank, we propose:
 1) **TSV-Compress** (**TSV-C**), a compression scheme reducing TV to 10\% of their original size while retaining 99\% of accuracy.